 My life has been full, challenging, and interesting.
-I grew up in a Military family, living in various states in the US, and Germany and France.
+I grew up in a Military family, living in various states in the US, Germany and France.
 It stimulated my life-long love of travel and adventure.
-I lived a lot on the East Coast (Virginia), attended the College of William and Mary.
-I married young, graduated from the University of Washington in Seattle, and obtained my Master's Degree from the University of California in Berkeley.
-Since 1972, I've worked as a privately-practicing Marriage and Family Therapist in the S.F.
+I've lived on the East Coast, Germany, France, Montana, Washington and in the San Francisco Bay Area.
+I'm an alum of The College of William and Mary, University of Washington, and the University of California (Berkeley).
+Starting in 1972, I worked as a privately-practicing Marriage and Family Therapist in the S.F.
 Bay Area of California.
-I've recently been widowed.
-I'm planning to spend a few years living simply and seeing this beautiful continent!
+My neurosurgeon husband, Bob, died in January of 2016, after which I sold the family home, bought my RV, and hit the road.
+I'm currently in the publication process for my first full-length book, "Emotions in Motion: Mastering Life's Built-in Navigation System."
+I plan to write several more.

-My skills are those of relating: communication skills, emotional mastery skills, conflict resolution skills, etc. I also am a good cook, write (and type really fast--@120 wpm), garden (which, sadly, I can't do as I RV), love animals, etc. My best skills are somewhat hidden: they are the skills involved in staying emotionally balanced, regardless of what is happening in the external world.
+My skills are those of relating: communication skills, emotional mastery skills, conflict resolution skills, etc. I also am a good cook.
+I give speeches and seminars, garden (which I'm figuring out how to do in my RV!), love animals, enjoy meeting new people, and am a natural helper.
+My best skills are somewhat hidden: they are the skills involved in staying emotionally balanced, regardless of what is happening.
+I have so enjoyed meeting and spending time with new people as I travel.
+I feel like I'm creating a new, more widespread, family for myself.

-I'm purchasing a 2017 Leisure Van, a 25 foot Class B van with a Murphy Bed that folds into one wall.
+A 2013 Leisure Van, a 24 foot Class B van with a Murphy Bed that folds into one wall.
 This wall is the only slideout.
 It's built on a Mercedes chassis.
 The major challenge of this van is that it's built close to the ground.

 We loved to have Ilene as a guest.
 Took her on a tour of the island.
 Had great tralks together.
 Hope she comes back.